rolandreichart/site/Terms of Use.md

 ## Content ownership

 The content published on this Site is intended to provide information about the Cloudomation platform, which is the product of Starflows.
-The content published on this Site is protected by copyright laws and considered the intellectual property of Starflows.
+The content published on this Site is protected by copyright laws and considered our intellectual property.
 You are free to use materials published on this Site for non-commercial, internal purposes, so long as all trademark(s), copyright(s) and other proprietary notices are intact and you do not edit the materials.

-Starflows reserves any and all rights or permissions not expressly granted to you in these Terms.
+We reserve any and all rights or permissions not expressly granted to you in these Terms.

 ## Feedback

 We value your feedback.
 If you get in touch with us, please keep in mind that your communications with us are considered non-confidential.
-Feedback related to Starflows, its products and services, is considered non-confidential and the property of Starflows.
+Feedback related to us and our products and services, is considered non-confidential and our the property.
 We will be entitled to use the feedback free of any restrictions and may disseminate it in any form.

 ## Third party links

 This Site may contain links to third party websites.
-Starflows makes no representations or warranties regarding third party Sites or any content linked to on a third party website.
+We make no representations or warranties regarding third party Sites or any content linked to on a third party website.

 ## Termination

 You may terminate your access and use of the Site and its content at any time, however all material terms of these Terms shall remain in effect after the expiration or termination of your use.
-Starflows may terminate, suspend, or discontinue your access to the Site and its contents at any time and for any reason, with or without notice to you.
-Any termination by you or Starflows shall not affect existing agreement(s).
+We may terminate, suspend, or discontinue your access to the Site and its contents at any time and for any reason, with or without notice to you.
+Any termination by you or us shall not affect existing agreement(s).

 ## Governing Law

 These Terms shall be governed and construed in accordance with the laws of Austria, without regard to its conflict of provisions.
 Our failure to enforce any right or provision of these Terms will not be considered a waiver of those rights.
 If any provision of these Terms is held to be invalid or unenforceable by a court, the remaining provisions of these Terms will remain in effect.

 ## Disclaimer
-Starflows does not warrant that your use of the Site and any content made available on it will be timely, complete, uninterrupted, secure, or free from error.
-The Site and all associated content and support are provided by Starflows on an "as is" and "as available" basis.
+We do not warrant that your use of the Site and any content made available on it will be timely, complete, uninterrupted, secure, or free from error.
+The Site and all associated content and support are provided by us on an "as is" and "as available" basis.
 You expressly agree that you bear and accept all risks associated with accessing or otherwise relying on the Site and any content made available to you through your access and use.
-Starflows disclaims all warranties, express or implied, including, but not limited to, implied warranties of merchantability and fitness for a particular purpose, and non-infringement.
+We disclaim all warranties, express or implied, including, but not limited to, implied warranties of merchantability and fitness for a particular purpose, and non-infringement.

-Starflows shall not be liable for any material or intangible damages resulting which may be incurred by you arising out of or resulting from your use or inability to use this Site, or your use of incorrect or incomplete information provided on the Site, so long as willful intent or gross negligence on part of Starflows cannot be established.
+We shall not be liable for any material or intangible damages resulting which may be incurred by you arising out of or resulting from your use or inability to use this Site, or your use of incorrect or incomplete information provided on the Site, so long as willful intent or gross negligence on part of us cannot be established.
 All offers are subject to change and non-binding.